ome/omero-install/linux/test/README.md

 Ubuntu 14.04 using apache needs the web configuration to be modified to enable the OMERO web server to run, see below.

-Centos 7 cannot be tested in this way as systemd doesn't fully work, see below.
+CentOS 7 cannot be tested in this way as systemd doesn't fully work, see below.

 Installing development branches
 -------------------------------